 Main Growing Area: Tai Lake and Yangcheng Lake.

 China has a history of eating crab for more than 5,000 years.
 Crab’s meat is delicious and rich in protein and trace elements, but less fat and carbohydrate.
-The crab roe is the most favorite part by many Chinese.
+The crab roe is the most favorite part for many Chinese.
 But it’s rich in cholesterol; accordingly, the patients of coronary heart disease, hypertensive and hyperlipidemia should eat less!